protocol7/protocol7-blog/_posts/2008-03-22-menu-of-the-senses.md

   </p>

   <p>
     In every detail a great dinner, one of the very best I&#8217;ve had.
-Strongly recommended if you happen to pass by Göteborg.
+Strongly recommended if you happen to pass by G&ouml;teborg.
   </p>
 </div>